vweevers/common-changelog/README.md

 ### 6.4.
 Is Common Changelog a commit convention?

 No, if a commit convention means to encode information to be consumed by machines.
-The guidelines of Common Changelog can be used to write commit messages in a certain way and certainly recommends (but doesn't require) doing so.
+The guidelines of Common Changelog can be used to write commit messages in a certain way and certainly recommend (but don't require) doing so.
 The key difference however is that Common Changelog targets human readers and avoids encoded communication.
 To say that `feat` is a feature and `!` denotes a breaking change for example.